rarces82-rockyory/Required-Assignment-11.1-What-Drives-the-Price-of-a-Car-/README.md

 - Integrate this model with your sales team and procurement
 - Continue monitoring new listings to update coefficients
 - Analyze seasonality to forecast peak buying periods

-Unless price or condition gives them strong value.

-•	Use geographic demand insights
+- Use geographic demand insights
-Vehicles sourced from OR, UT, HI, MT, WA often carry higher resale value
+- Vehicles sourced from OR, UT, HI, MT, WA often carry higher resale value